 To apply for Federal Direct Loans you must file the FAFSA and sign a Master Promissory Note (MPN) and Complete Entrance Counseling.
 For all Federal Loans, you will also need to complete Exit Loan Counseling when you are no longer enrolled at least half-time.
 Both Entrance and Exit Counseling provide information about terms of borrowing, interest accrual and repayment options and can be completed online.

 The Direct Unsubsidized Loan is available to all graduate and professional students regardless of need.
 UNE will determine the amount you can borrow based on your Cost of Attendance and annual limits.
 Visit the Federal Student Aid website for information on loan borrowing limits and the most current interest rates for direct loans.

 The Graduate PLUS Loan is a credit-based loan, subject to credit approval by the lender, that may be offered to you as part of your Financial Aid award.
 PLUS loans help pay for expenses up to the Cost of Attendance (COA) minus all other financial assistance (e.g. Direct Unsubsidized Loan and/or scholarships).
 After you accept any offered Graduate PLUS Loan funds, the loan will then be subject to lender approval.
 If credit is denied for the PLUS Loan, you can continue to pursue this loan with an endorser or you can appeal the denial.

 Because of the flexible and forgiving nature of Federal Direct Loans, we recommend that you exhaust those sources before applying for private or alternative loans.
-However, we recognize that students sometimes need to seek this type of loan to cover the costs of college.
-See UNE’s Recommended Lender List for more information on private loans.
+However, we recognize that students sometimes need to seek other types of loans to cover the costs of college.
+Go to our Private Loan Comparison Tool to see the UNE’s recommended lenders and more information on private loans.